operator-framework/java-operator-plugins/docs/tutorial.md

 Now we have a `createOrUpdateResource` method.
 It calls `createMemcachedDeployment` which we have implemented above.
 In the next section we will discuss the deletion of the resource.

-### deleteResource

-One of the benefits of the `java-operator-sdk` library is that it handles the deletion portion for you.
-The scaffolded `deleteResource` is already implmented for you.

 We have now implemented the `MemcachedController.java`.